The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 This actually serves the purpose of keeping drool from forming icicles on the face.

-Although these dogs are known for their lush white coats, they also come in cream and biscuit.
+These dogs are known for their lush white coats.
+But, they also come in cream and biscuit.

 And if you’re interested in one of these rarer colors you can expect to pay a premium.